jstrieb/code-grid/README.md

 - Can impersonate my website
 - Can redirect to malicious pages
-- Can steal any stored data about other Code Grid spreadsheets
+- Can steal locally stored data about other Code Grid spreadsheets
 - Can make requests to other websites

 # Known Issues